3v-exe/3v-exe/README.md

 ## `👀`  Who am I ?
 > Hello, I'm ^3v, most of you know me as **BptisteG**.

-> I'm a game developer and also a developer Discord, I generally take care of bot discord creation for French or English community servers concerning server management.
+> I'm a game developer for the TruckersMP game extension and also a developer Discord, I generally take care of bot discord creation for French or English community servers concerning server management.

+> I'm also in charge of bot maintenance and ticket fluidity on the TicketTool support server.

 ## `🛠️`  __Languages and extensions :__